Monumental Sports & Entertainment is opening a business suite in Washington’s Capital One Arena that will be operational year-round.

 KPMG managing partner Tim Gillis said he first considered the idea of using a year-round suite before the pandemic.

 “It’s high-end real estate, but it’s only used, you know, 10 or 20 percent of the time,” Gillis said.
 “So maybe there’s a better way to use space like this.
-And I’m thrilled to have the opportunity to do that.
+And I’m thrilled at the opportunity to do that.

 The suite has been transformed into what KPMG calls a “ignition center”, designed for giving presentations and resolving business issues.
 It is expected to debut in July.